FAQs about mold inspection & testing services

 Yes.
 We offer testing services for private water wells throughout the Central Florida region.

-It detects more clearly where there might be the risk of paint containing lead such as near an outlet or anywhere on top of molding on doors and windowsills where children’s hands might touch it often.
+It detects more clearly where there might be the risk of paint containing lead, such as near an outlet or anywhere on top of molding on doors and windowsills, where children’s hands might touch it often.

 There are several reliable sources for comprehensive lead water testing, including state-certified labs.